 Cooperation: International Performing Arts Meeting in Yokohama 2015

-Apart from the will of the creator, there are works that transform and grow according to the environment and the demands of the times.
-In 2013, Hanchu-Yuei's novella "Little Girl X" was performed at the Shinjuku Menka Gallery, a small gallery in Shinjuku .
-In May, the original work and a joint production version with local people were performed.
-In November, he was invited to Chulalongkorn University in Thailand, where he won two awards including the Best Screenplay Award at the Bangkok Theater Festival Awards 2014.
-At this year's TPAM, it will be performed on February 14th and 15th as an international joint production dance piece with Thailand.
-We interviewed Suguru Yamamoto, the creator and director of this work, who absorbs its growth while preserving it.
-At the time of the interview, Yamamoto was in Thailand for about three weeks, so the interview was conducted via Skype.
+There are works that change and grow depending on the environment and the demands of the times, independent of the creator's will.
+In 2013, Hanchuu Yusei's novella `` Little Girl The original work and a co-produced version with locals were performed in May.
+Furthermore, in November, he was invited to Chulalongkorn University in Thailand and won two awards, including the Best Screenplay Award, at the Bangkok Theater Festival Awards 2014.
+And at this year's TPAM, it will be performed on February 14th and 15th as an international co-produced dance piece with Thailand.
+We spoke to Takashi Yamamoto, the writer and director of the film, who created and protects it while absorbing its growth.
+At the time of our interview, Yamamoto was in Thailand for about three weeks during production, and the interview was conducted via Skype.

 Well, that's the story.